skip to main content

 Early Resolution

-The route for grievance is shown in the Grievance Policy flowchart which outlines the procedure through both the Early Resolution and Formal Stages.
+The grievance route is shown in the Grievance Policy flowchart, which outlines the procedure through both the Early Resolution and formal stages.

 When one or more employees feel aggrieved about an issue, it should be raised in the first instance with their line manager.
 Where this is not possible or appropriate, Early Resolution can be sought with the next level of management.

-The manager must acknowledge the grievance in writing, using the Early Resolution individual or collective grievance acknowledgement letter inviting the employee to meet to discuss the grievance within 14 calendar days, from first notification.
+The manager must acknowledge the grievance in writing, using the Early Resolution individual or collective grievance acknowledgement letter, inviting the employee to meet to discuss the grievance within 14 calendar days from the first notification.

 Managers and employees are encouraged to deal with the grievance at the Early Resolution stage.
-In many instances, conversations between the manager and an employee will be sufficient to ensure that the grievance matter is resolved.
+In many instances, conversations between the manager and an employee will be sufficient to resolve the grievance.

-Consideration can be given to use of a third party, who has relevant specialist knowledge, to assist with Early Resolution, if agreed by both parties.
+Consideration can be given to the use of a third party with relevant specialist knowledge to assist with Early Resolution, if agreed by both parties.

 If the grievance cannot be resolved during Early Resolution, the employee may choose to initiate the Formal Procedure.
-They should complete the Stage 1 Grievance notification form for individual grievance or collective grievance and submit this to the manager identified in the early resolution outcome letter within 14 calendar days of receiving the written outcome.
+They should complete the Stage 1 Grievance notification form for an individual grievance or a collective grievance and submit it to the manager identified in the early resolution outcome letter within 14 calendar days of receiving the written outcome.

-Dependent on the complexity of the case, the requirement for an investigation can be agreed by both parties or an investigation can be commissioned by the Grievance Hearing panel at Stage 1 or 2.
+Depending on the complexity of the case, the requirement for an investigation can be agreed upon by both parties, or the Grievance Hearing panel can commission an investigation at Stage 1 or 2.
 The findings of the investigation will be presented at the Hearing.
-Find out more about the NHSScotland Workforce Policy Investigation Process.
+Find out more about the NHS Scotland Workforce Policy Investigation Process.

 The Chair of any panel must have the authority to determine an appropriate outcome.